FZJ-IEK3-VSA/bslib/README.md

 All resulting database CSV file are under [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/).

-The following columns are available for every heat pump of this library
+The following columns are available for every battery storage of this library

 | Column | Description | Comment |
 | :--- | :--- | :--- |